xdg-go/testy/README.md

 # Testy – An extensible testing facade

-**If Go's standard testing package annoys you, you might like Testy**
+**If Go's standard testing package annoys you, you might like Testy.**

 There is a lot to like about Go's [testing](https://golang.org/pkg/testing/) package.